0131N/HPQC/week_3/README.md

 | **10,000,000** | 10,000,000 | 10,000,000 | 0.000014 s | 0.000001 s |
 | **1,000,000,000** | 1,000,000,000 | 1,000,000,000 | 0.000030 s | 0.000001 s |

 **Conclusion:** The custom operation maintained 100% mathematical accuracy compared to the standard `MPI_SUM`.
-Interestingly, the custom implementation reported consistently lower timing overheads (often registering at just 1 microsecond).
+Interestingly, the custom implementation reported consistently lower timing overheads often registering at just 1 microsecond.
 This extreme speed in the custom op timings is likely due to CPU cache hits on localised data or timing placement relative to the operator initialisation, though the built-in `MPI_SUM` remains the standard for portability and hardware-level network optimisations.

 ---